netzoio/netzo/plugins/services/service-td-philips-hue-white-light/README.md

   <h1 style="padding: 6px 0px 24px 0px">service-td-philips-hue-white-light</h1>
 </div>

-An open source Thing Model plugin for the Netzo Web Platform.
+An open source Thing Model plugin for Netzo.

 ## What you will need